cloudposse/terraform-aws-eks-cluster/docs/migration-v3-v4.md

 You can migrate it as follows.
-Remember, you have the option of keeping `systems:masters` as a Kubernetes group when using `access_entry_map`, but we do not recommend that as it is provided for backwards compatibility and is otherwise a confusing wart.
+Remember, you have the option of keeping `systems:masters` as a Kubernetes group when using `access_entry_map`, but we do not recommend that, as it is only provided for backwards compatibility, and is otherwise a confusing wart that may eventually be removed.

 Also note that we have removed the username for `devops` as a [best practice when using roles](https://docs.aws.amazon.com/eks/latest/userguide/access-entries.html#creating-access-entries),